omahs/rep3-sdk/README.md

       callback_function_confirming_events, //triggered once tx is confirmed )
 ```
->Note: `callback_function_tx_reciept` callback will be triggered with transaction reciept as parameter and `callback_function_confirming_events` callback will be triggered with contract emmitted events as parameters
+>Note: `callback_function_tx_reciept` callback will be triggered with transaction receipt as parameter and `callback_function_confirming_events` callback will be triggered with contract emitted events as parameters

 >Note: callbacks can be configured throughout sdk in other functions as well